MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus.md

 <td colspan="2">
 <p>You should restart the system then run a full scan because it's possible the system was not protected for some time.
 </p>
-<p>The Windows Defender client's real-time protection feature encountered an error because one of the services failed to start.
+<p>The Windows Defender AV client's real-time protection feature encountered an error because one of the services failed to start.
 </p>
 <p>If it is followed by a 3007 event ID, the failure was temporary and the antimalware client recovered from the failure.
 </p>